 Security requirements: will having the wrong locks invalidate cover?

-Holidays homes are attractive to burglars as they usually contain an array of electrical items and gadgets, plus it is relatively easy to identify when they are occupied or vacant.
-Check that theft by non-forced entry is covered - for example a burglar entering through an unlocked window or using a key.
+Check that theft by non-forced entry is covered.
+If a burglar entered through an unlocked window or by using a key would you be covered?
 Many policies require proof of forced entry for a theft claim to be valid.

 When holiday letting to virtual strangers it's also important to ensure theft by guests is covered.